-Oil and gas at the HVI South Cat Canyon stationary source is produced from wells at the Bell, Blochman, and Palmer-Stendl Leases and is piped to the central processing facility at the Bell Lease.
-The crude oil processed at the Bell lease is transported off-site by pipeline or tanker truck.
-Gas production from these wells is processed at the Bell Lease and used by the boilers and heater treaters at the Bell Lease, by the field combustion equipment throughout the HVI Cat Canyon leases, or piped to locations offsite.
+Oil and gas well production at the HVI South Cat Canyon stationary source, is produced by wells at Bell, Blochman and Palmer-Stendl Leases and is piped to the central processing facility at Bell Lease.
+The crude oil processed at Bell lease is sent off-site via pipelines or tanker trucks.
+Gas production from these wells is processed at Bell Lease and used by the boilers and heater treaters at Bell Lease, by the field combustion equipment throughout the HVI Cat Canyon leases, or piped to locations offsite.

-The Palmer-Stendl Lease consists of the following systems:
+Blochman Lease consists of the following systems: